UK SPF Cluster 3: Spectrum Sharing

 Cluster 3 has taken on the remit within SPF of work on spectrum sharing (this previously sat in Cluster 2).
 DCMS has asked Cluster 3 to review spectrum sharing in the UK and the extent to which current shared spectrum access is creating the right conditions for new players to provide innovative 5G services.

-Three workshops are being planned to consider this question, the first of which will look at 5G services / use cases and their spectrum requirements.
+Three workshops will consider this question, the first of which took place on Friday 18 June 2021 and looked at 5G services / use cases and their spectrum requirements.

 Jo leads the work of the UK SPF, the sounding board to government and Ofcom on medium to long-term spectrum issues in the UK and supports the delivery of the Communication Infrastructure Programme.